Kangourou wagon: Bogie wagon

 The construction uses folded and welded sheets with braking equipment at the ends.
 These wagons weigh 18.5 t of tare, have a length of 15 m and accept a load of 33 t and are mounted on Y 29 bogies allowing them a maximum speed of 120 km/h.

-All these wagons were designed to run as blo ck trains, cannot pass through the marshalling hump and remained the property of SEGI.
+All these wagons were designed to run as block trains, cannot pass through the marshalling hump and remained the property of SEGI.

 This wagon was designated SK: Super Kangourou.

 From 1968 to 1969 a new wagon is studied by taking the characteristics of the previous wagon but with mechanically welded sections instead of sheets.
 These wagons weigh 17.5 t of tare, have a length of 15 m and accept a load of 33 t and are mounted on Y 31 C bogies allowing them a maximum speed of 120 km/h.

 The order covered a total of 440 wagons distributed as follows: